Saturday, November 5, 2016, 8:00 a.m. – 1:00 p.m.

 After the morning’s work, crews will return to park headquarters for a hot lunch—the event’s traditional “CCC” meal of chili, cornbread, and cider (plus an extra “C” of cake).

-Thank you to the 420 volunteers who helped us rake nine miles of carriage roads this year!
+Thank you to the 420 volunteers who helped us rake nine miles of carriage roads in 2015!
 Read the full press release from the 2015 Take Pride in Acadia Day »

 2015 Event Sponsors: